 A greater chance of having 20/20 vision.The potential for better vision than is possible with contacts or glasses.Less incidence of glare and halos.
 Potentially better overall vision, even at night.

 The age which a person can receive these procedures varies.
-However 23-25 years of age is the average starting age with 2 consecutive prescriptions.
-Being in good health and free of eye disease such as cataracts, glaucoma or keratoconus would prevent LASIK.
-Make an appointment and find out today if you are a candidate for LASIK.
+However 23-25 years of age is the average age of the procedure.
+Being in good health and free of eye disease such as cataracts, glaucoma or keratoconus.
+Make an appointment and find out today if you are ready for LASIK.
+Make an appointment